 By adding IP blocks, you can configure multiple IP addresses to your services.
 You can assign IPs into groups of 4, 8, 16, or up to 256 per server, with unlimited block publications.
-Via the API, blocks can be separated so that you can manage your applications easily.
 This makes upgrades simple, as you can reroute your IP to new hardware, rather than having to reconfigure the static IP.
 With multiple IPs grouped into blocks, you can manage your platforms more efficiently — upgrading and migrating from one service to another with ease.
 IP blocks increase your control and speed, so that you can execute your business strategies and responses quickly.

-Failover IPs, also named floating IPs, can be switched from one service to another in a few seconds.
-This means you get an uninterrupted hosting solution, and it helps you overcome issues such as hardware failure, system overruns, and other kinds of infrastructure issues.
-This way, if you switch from one service to another, you can keep the entire configuration linked to that IP.
-Floating IPs provide a solution which removes interruption or downtime if servers are overrun, and can be used in this way for “Always On” availability.
+Failover IPs, also called floating IPs, can be transferred from one service to another in a few seconds.
+This means you can launch high-availability hosting solutions, and easily handle infrastructure-related issues (hardware failures, system overloads, etc.).
+If you switch from one service to another, you can keep the entire configuration linked to your IP.
+By using floating IPs, you can minimise service interruptions and downtime if your servers exceed their capacity.
+This way, you can ensure constant availability for your users.

 Floating IPs to meet your needs